Struki84/exa/openai_search/openai_search.md

 Make sure to add your `.env` file to your `.gitignore` file if you have one.

 ### 2. What is OpenAI tool calling?
-OpenAI LLM's can call a function you have defined in your code, this is called [tool calling](https://platform.openai.com/docs/guides/function-calling?lang=python).
+OpenAI LLMs can call a function you have defined in your code, this is called [tool calling](https://platform.openai.com/docs/guides/function-calling?lang=python).
 To do this you first need to describe the function you want to call to OpenAI's LLM.
 You can do this by defining a description object of the format:

 ```json
 {